Tagged with balikbayan, cargo, freight, philippines, united states on January 12, 2024

 - Manila Forwarders

-I’ve seen “Atlas Shippers International” at places like “Seafood City” in Hawaii and Washington State, but I’ve never used them.
+I’ve seen “Atlas Shippers International” at places like “Seafood City” in Hawaii, but I’ve never used them.
+My wife’s aunt has used services that were months slower than the ones I’ve used.